ontoligent/mazo/README.md

 python mazo.py demo 20
 ```

-After this runs, you should see and `output` directory.
-In that, you will see a directory named someting like this:
+After this runs, you should see an `output` directory.
+There you will find a directory named someting like this:

 ```buildoutcfg
 output/demo-20-1585231796908834